tung/ruggrogue/book/field-of-view.md

 If we apply the formula to the low slope, we get a low y of 1; doing to the same with the high slope gets us a high y of 4.
 Therefore, the potentially visible tiles of this (1/4)-(3/4) sight in column 5 lie between y = 1 and y = 4 inclusive, highlighted above.

-This is an example of a single sight projected onto a column, but if there are multiple active sights in a column we need to repeat this process for all of those sights in order to get all of the potentially visible tiles.
+This is an example of a single sight projected onto a column, but if there are multiple active sights in a column we need to repeat this process for all of those sights in order to get all of the potentially visible tiles of that column.

 ### Processing Visible Tiles in a Column